igorescobar/line-server/README.md

 3) To make the application scale in terms of requests, we could just deploy the application using AWS `ECS + Fargate` in order to scale the number of containers we have running based on CPU usage, network traffic or any other metric we might see fit.

-4) Since we are working only with one file it didn't cared much about how we store the chunks.
+4) Since we are working with only one file it didn't matter much how we store the chunks.
 To ensure faster access to the files regardless the amount of chunks we might have I would pick a different storage strategy which would be something like `chunks/$chunk_code/$filename` instead of throwing everything inside of the `chunks` folder.

 5) I don't really like usage of the status code `413`.
 IMHO it can be improved.
 By defintion `/lines` is the resource and if I'm looking for a resource `/:line_number` that doesn't exist, the correct status should be `404 - Not Found` since it is an imutable file and this line will NEVER exist.
 The correct way to represent a resource that "existed" before but doens't exist anymore is the status code `410 - Gone` for example.
 The API Design could also be more extensible like `/files/:name/:line_number` which would allow me to serve multiple files and look for their files.

+6) Also, if this was a real product the files would have a better organisation with `controllers`, `models`, etc.

 ## Explored possibilities

 ### Database implementation
 Probably fastest solution would be to create a model on a database where I could just insert each line of the file to a `table` and I could instantly have a relation between `line -> content`.
-Adding a index to the file, line column would allow me to to instant searches inside of a file regardless the amount of lines that I would need.
-I didn't used this because then it would be too obvious and it you woudn't have much code to review.
-The only problem I see with this solution is in case we achieve a super higher level of concurrency we could hit `active connection` limitations on this database.
-Use something like `DynamoDB` could also be an alternative to solve this.
+Adding an index to the file, line column would allow instant searches inside of a file regardless the amount of lines that I would need.
+I didn't use this because then it would be too obvious and you woudn't have much code to review.
+The only problem I see with this solution is in case we achieve a super high level of concurrency we could hit `active connection` limitations on this database.
+Using something like `DynamoDB` could also be an alternative solution.

 ### In-memory implementation
-Working with memory is always faster but as always a very limited resource.
-It would allow me to work only with a very limited amount of files and the size of those files would also be very limited since a a file of 1GB would occupy way more than its fisical size after serialized and dumped into the applicatin memory.
+Working with memory is always faster but, as always, a very limited resource.
+It would allow me to work only with a very limited amount of files and the size of those files would also be very limited since a a file of 1GB would occupy way more than its physical size after serialized and dumped into the application memory.

 ## How to build it
 ```sh